Deniskoltovich/Django-Event-App/README.md

 ## Discription
-Event application for creating, viewing and taking part in events created by other people
+Event application for creating, managing, viewing and taking part in events created by other people

 ## Quick start
 In your command line: